waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Boulder Pushing (Corrected)
 - **Activation:** Activate Strength from the party menu.
 - **Execution:** Face the boulder and press the directional button.
-This action moves the player into the boulder's previous space.
+The boulder moves one tile, but the player's position does not change.
 - **Reset Mechanic:** Leaving and re-entering a floor resets all boulders to their original positions.

 ## C. Tile Glossary & Movement